ylacaute/ez-Dashing/README.md

 ```bashsh
 ./ez.sh start-prod <CONFIG_DIRECTORY>
 ```
+You should have no reason to start server like that, please use Docker for production.
 In order to verify that everything is ok, you can use the config directory of this project, linked to public online sonar and jenkins server.

 More options in __ez.sh__